Learning Resource Center

 Counselors are available daily.

-District 197 provides the services of a school nurse for those students attending St. Croix who request such services.
+District 197 provides the services of a school nurse for those students attending SCL who request such services.
 The nurse’s office is equipped with first-aid supplies, simple diagnostic equipment, and a resting place for students who are feeling ill.